dtanner/chaperone/src/main/kotlin/chaperone/writer/README.md

 Default tags and any check-specific tags become columns in InfluxDB, so you can slice and dice different charts based on those.
 e.g. typical default tags are application and environment name.

+## Slack
+Writes to the slack API.
+Requires a slack webhook configured for a channel.